syncfusion-content/blazor-docs/blazor/gantt-chart/filtering.md

 ![Alt text](images/search.gif)

->Note: You should set the `AllowFiltering` property to `true` for searching the content externally.
+> You should set the `AllowFiltering` property to `true` for searching the content externally.

 ### Search Specific Columns